Mistakes, I’ve made a few. Sorry Frank, but I made those mistakes doing things my way and not the right way.

 I won that match.

 But that was nothing compared to what happened when I played co-ed squash.
 I arrived late at the court and went into the locker room and hurried to change my clothes.
 The woman I was playing against was on the court warming up, and I slipped on my shoes and grabbed my racquet, and ran out the door.
 Just as I was leaving the locker room, I noticed a draft in a place drafts don’t usually go.
 I looked down, and I forgot to put on my shorts!

 This time I didn’t shout out “Hey!
 I forgot to put on my shorts!”

 These are just two of the mistakes I made.
 You don’t get your nose broken twice without making mistakes.

 It’s not that I made them, It’s how I handled them that is important.
 In the first one, there was little I could do to correct the problem, so I simply carried on with the game.
 In the second, if I had not corrected the issue, I would probably be either in jail, slapped, or both!

 Sometimes we can correct our mistakes.
 Sometimes we can’t make it right.
 Imagine if I would have dropped my shorts on the tennis court and put them on the right way.
 That would have created more problems!

 These are tough things with which to deal.
 That is why I am glad I have Jesus.
 You see, it is hard to forgive yourself and to move on from a bad mistake.
-Even when others forgive you it is still hard to do this.
-Jesus said though we are to love others as we love ourselves.
-So if I forgive Johnny for breaking my favorite tool or Jenny for breaking my heart, I ought to be able to forgive myself when I hurt others.
+Even when others forgive you, it is still hard to do this.
+Jesus said, though, we are to love others as we love ourselves.
+So if I forgive Johnny for breaking my favourite tool or Jenny for breaking my heart, I ought to be able to forgive myself when I hurt others.
 And to even forgive me when I hurt myself.